JervisAnthony/JervisAnthony/README.md

   - Steering through cutting-edge projects that fuse the worlds of law and Artificial Intelligence.

 - 📍**Whereabouts:**
-  - Proudly rooted in Bangalore, where the tech vibe is always pulsating.
+  - Proudly rooted in Bangalore, where the tech vibe is always pulsating, I remain ever on the move.

 - ✨**Expertise Archipelago:**
   - 📊Extensive experience in the domains of Data Science and Machine Learning, harnessing the power of algorithms and data for insightful solutions.